Home / Tax Appeals Commission / Frequently Asked Questions – General

 13. What if I have questions about my account with the Department of Finance and Administration?

-If you have questions about the notice you received, or if you wish to discuss the reason you received the notice, you should contact the Department of Finance and Administration at 501-682-1100.
+If you have questions about the notice you received, or if you wish to discuss the reason you received the notice, you must contact the DFA’s relevant tax division.
+We do not have access to account information.

 14. What happens to the documents I submitted once my case is decided and closed?